Toolbar Plugins/Overlay Widgets for Website Accessibility Aren’t ADA Compliant

-There are about 7–10 “accessibility” widget vendors that really want to sell you an instant-fix widget to supposedly make your website accessible.
+There are a dozen+ “accessibility” overlay vendors that really want to sell you an instant-fix widget to supposedly make your website accessible.

-The toolbar, when activated, typically has some combination of the following features:
+These “solutions”, when activated, open up to a menu with some combination of the following settings:

 - change color contrast